davidtys/ruby_curate_tumblr/README.md

 ## Copyright

 The Curate Tumblr gem is Copyright (c) 2013 David Tysman and is licensed under the MIT License.
+Feel free to use it for any project.

 Tumblr is Copyright (c) Tumblr, Inc. The Curate Tumblr gem is NOT affiliated with Tumblr, Inc.